26 Inference for logistic regression

 The second condition of the logistic regression model is not easily checked without a fairly sizable amount of data.
 Luckily, we have 3921 emails in the dataset!
 Let’s first visualize these data by plotting the true classification of the emails against the model’s fitted probabilities, as shown in Figure 26.1.

-Figure 26.1: The predicted probability that each of the 3921 emails that are spam.
+Figure 26.1: The predicted probability that each of the 3921 emails are spam.
 Points have been jittered so that those with nearly identical values aren’t plotted exactly on top of one another.

 We’d like to assess the quality of the model.
-For example, we might ask: if we look at emails that we modeled as having 10% chance of being spam, do we find out 10% of the actually are spam?
+For example, we might ask: if we look at emails that we modeled as having 10% chance of being spam, do we find out 10% of them actually are spam?
 We can check this for groups of the data by constructing a plot as follows:

 2. Compute the average predicted probability for each group.